F.A.Q

 • What do you enjoy drawing the most?

 I personally like to draw my own characters, world-building, and character designs that fit into my world-building.
-I'm a very emotional artist so I prefer to work on art that has meaning or some form of substance to me and me alone.
+I'm a very emotional artist, so I prefer to work on art that has meaning or some form of substance to me and me alone.
 I also like to work with local artists in my area with collaborative ideas for functions, parties, or cons/festivals.
 Nothing says inspiration like growing your local art community and contributing your art to it.
 KEEP THE PARTY PARTYING!